 Check out our most recent grantee page and our search facility where you can see projects supported by PRS Foundation over the past couple of years.

 What is your relationship with PRS for Music?

-PRS for Music Foundation is constituted as an independent charity and PRS for Music kindly provide our largest source of income and support us with facilities and office resources.
+PRS Foundation is constituted as an independent charity and PRS for Music kindly provide our largest source of income and support us with facilities and office resources.

 Do I have to be a member of PRS for Music to apply for funding?
 Am I entitled to funding if I am a PRS for Music member?

 You do not have to be a member of PRS for Music in order to make an application for funding.
 However, you are not eligible if you are a member of another performing rights society; you should be in a position to join PRS at a later stage.
 Similarly, if you are a member of PRS for Music you are not guaranteed funding; all applications received are assessed according to the same criteria.

 How are decisions made?

 PRS Foundation has a pool of 200+ independent external advisors who work at the frontline of talent development in the UK and are asked to help to assess applications.

 For the majority of funding schemes, advisors are used to help shortlist applications before a decision panel is arranged featuring a small number of external advisors.
 Recommendations and decisions are made at those panel meetings based on our funding criteria and the opinions of our expert advisors.
 This allows for decisions to be made by experts in relevant fields and also enables PRS Foundation to offer constructive feedback where relevant.
 For some schemes, recommendations for support are taken to the PRS Foundation Board of Trustees.
 For others, decisions are made by advisor panels on the day.
 It is important to note timing of decisions before you submit any application.